Human powers of hibernation may be dormant in genetic code | Innovation

 But scientists exploring the underpinnings of hibernation in animals think they may be able to unlock the same biological superpower in humans.
 That feat could transform medical care during both routine surgeries and dire medical emergencies when patients cannot immediately get access to lifesaving treatment.
 It could also make it possible for astronauts to snooze their way on long missions to Mars and other destinations in deep space.

 The scientists think the ability to hibernate arose with the first ancestral mammal — a furry, tree-dwelling creature that lived 65 million years ago and eventually gave rise to most modern mammals, including humans.
-If they’re right, the keys to hibernation may lie hidden in the genome.
+If they’re right, the keys to hibernation may lie hidden in the human genome.

 “It sounds like science fiction, but there is absolute biological truth to this, and we have used all sorts of comparative genomics and other tools to understand the universality,” says Anne Yoder, a Duke University biologist who studies hibernation.
 “Pretty much everyone in the field agrees this is an ancestral mammalian capacity that most mammals have lost or just aren’t using.”